BuQQzz/SHIELD2.0-releases/README.md

-# SHIELD 2.0 - Official Releases
+# SHIELD - Official Releases

-Welcome to the official releases repository for **SHIELD 2.0** - a privacy-first, local AI chatbot for Windows with tool integration capabilities.
+Welcome to the official releases repository for **SHIELD** - a privacy-first, local AI chatbot for Windows with tool integration capabilities.

 ## 📥 Download